engahmedfaiz/engahmedfaiz/README.md

 - 👋 Hi, I’m @engahmedfaiz
-- 👀 I’m interested in ...
+n
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning.languages, HTML and phppo, CSS, dry filters, networks, Rafel and C Sharp
-- 💞️ I’m looking to collaborate on ...
+-
-- 📫 How to reach me ...
+- 📫 How to reach me email :ff2173089@gmail.com  or 00967777097835
+-

 <!---
 engahmedfaiz/engahmedfaiz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.